Two charming border towns on the meandering river Meuse.

 We had very changeable weather for our visit to these towns – both small but with a fascinating history.

 The morning in Maaseik was spent in a visit to the “oldest private apothecary in Belgium” (there is an older one in Brugge, but that was connected to the Hospital of St John).
 This was a most attractive small shop, with rows of jars and bottles on shelves all around.
 A board on the wall lists all the apothecaries in charge from 1704 until 1959, when the shop finally stopped trading.
-There were surprisingly few for such a long period – only nine I seem to remember, but am prepared t
+There were surprisingly few for such a long period – only nine I seem to remember, but am prepared to stand corrected.

 The rest of the morning was to be spent with a walk round the town, although this was curtailed due to sporadic hailstorms.
 We did however gain an impression of a relatively wealthy community, which was explained by our (excellent) guide as being due to Maaseik’s strategic position and cunning leaders.
 The town chose not to impose the usual toll on transport along the river Maas, but insisted instead that all passing boats had to spend 3 days in the town, resulting in increased trade for the shopkeepers and innkeepers.